Tinka8ell/book-manager-api/README.md

    - Got them back as list
    - Checked they were there after server restart
 4. Creating different application.properties files for various environments
+5. (Optional) Move password to environment variables
+   - Actually placed the property in the configuration file for the Application
+-